Bill Daniels: Later life

 In 1987, Daniels founded the Young Americans Bank, a special bank with a unique Federal Deposit Insurance Corporation-insured state charter.
 The bank caters only to patrons under the age of 22 and teaches young people about banking and related financial matters.

 In 1998, he founded Prime Ventures, which owned six cable networks and added Prime Networks, a sports channel for his cable systems.

 Personal life

 Daniels was married four times and had two stepsons but no children of his own.
 His brother Jack was a member of the New Mexico House of Representatives and ran for Governor of New Mexico and United States Senator from New Mexico.
 His niece Diane Denish was elected as the 28th Lieutenant Governor of New Mexico in 2002 and later became a board member of the Daniels Fund.

-Daniels died on March 7, 2000, at his home in Rancho Mirage, California after a long illness.
-In his will, he donated his mansion, Cableland to the city of Denver for use as the official residence of the Mayor of Denver.
-As of 2010, no mayor has used the home.
+Daniels died on March 7, 2000, at his home in Rancho Mirage, California, after a long illness.
+In his will, he donated his mansion, Cableland, to the city of Denver for use as the official residence of the Mayor of Denver.
+As of 2010, no mayor had used the home.
 It is primarily rented for events and the city has considered selling the property to raise money.